Etudes and Variations on Nonlinear Dynamics and Chaos

 In practical terms, our phugoid formula predicts $$ P \approx \frac{v}{100 {\rm m/s}} \; 45.3 \;{\rm s}.$$

-For airplane flying at 306 km/h = 85 m/s, such as during the approach of flight number PLF 101 of a Polish presidential TU-154M aircraft on 10.04.10 that exhibited large vertical speed and glidepath variations resembling a phugoid (and subsequently collided with trees and crashed killing all 96 people on board), we obtain a phugoid period P ≈ 39 s, roughly in agreement with the black box recordings.
-The phugoid phase was unlucky in that the nose started dropping slightly at a moment when the trajectory should have been corrected the the opposite direction, but phugoid was not a cause of the accident, merely one of adverse circumstances.
-The crash was a consequence of erroneous pilotage in difficult meteorological conditions in Smolensk, Russia (low cloud base and dense fog).
+For an airplane flying at 306 km/h = 85 m/s, such as during the approach of flight number PLF 101 of a Polish presidential TU-154M aircraft on 10.04.10 that exhibited large vertical speed and glidepath variations resembling a phugoid (PLF 101 collided with trees and crashed, killing all 96 people on board), we obtain a phugoid period P ≈ 39 s, roughly in agreement with the black box recordings.
+The phugoid phase was unlucky in that the nose started dropping slightly at a moment when the trajectory should have been corrected in the opposite direction.
+But it was not a cause of the accident, merely one of contributing circumstances.
+The crash was a consequence of pilot errors in difficult meteorological conditions in Smolensk, Russia (low cloud base and dense fog).
 The crew was not supposed to descend below the MDH = minimum descent height, 120 m above the runway, because they had zero visibility there.
 They continued a too-steep descent until they emerged from the fog and saw the ground just 25 m below them.
 It was too late to avoid collisions with trees, resulting in loss of a 1/3 span of the left wing, an uncontrolled roll to the left and an inverted crash into a sparse forest.
 I was analyzing that catastrophe as an independent researcher, supporting the Polish governmental committee.
 Below is my reconstruction of vertical velocity and altitude deviations in the approach path, which should be smooth and much less steep (or else a go-around must be executed, which wasn't done).
 The vertical speed and approach cone indicated in green are the mandated ranges in a non-precision approach in TU-154M at Smolensk Severnyi airport (click the images)

 Time in seconds is on the horizontal axis in the plot of vz on the left, and the distance to runway threshold in km is on the horizontal axis in the figure on the right (altitude above the runway in meters is shown on the vertical axis).